-Camping in Cartisoara
+Rough Camping in Cartisoara

 Nearly every front porch was occupied with groups of family and friends socializing, lounging in the cool evening breeze after the suffocating heat of the day.
-Despite its diminutive size, the town warmly enveloped us, the night air alive with bursts of laughter and the lilting song of Romanian chatter.
+Despite its small size, the town warmly enveloped us, the night air alive with bursts of laughter and the lilting song of Romanian chatter.

 After some confusion in finding our friends (we were searching for them by the wrong church on the wrong side of the Cartisoara river), they walked all the way to the main road, flagging us down on one of our passes through town.
-Grateful they’d found us and excited to see them, we followed their instructions as they directed us across a small bridge, down a narrow gravel road along the river.
+Grateful they’d found us and excited to see them, we picked them up and then followed their instructions as they directed us across a small bridge and down a narrow gravel road along the river.

 Larisa explained that she’d found an invitation for a concert that night in the field and thought it might be fun.
 Plus, it was a free place to camp in Cartisoara.

 Though it was dark, it looked like a great spot so we pitched our tent at the edge of the field, then stretched out on a blanket to watch the stars with Larisa and Romi.

-The first was a tiny kitten that Larisa named Noroc – Romanian for “luck.”
-Tiny but surprisingly socialized for a wild kitten, he indulged my adoration of all things fuzzy and allowed me to snuggle him all evening.
+The first was a little white kitten Larisa named Noroc, which is Romanian for “luck.”
+Tiny but surprisingly socialized for a wild kitten, he indulged my adoration of all things fuzzy, allowing me to snuggle him the whole evening.
 He spent the better part of the night asleep in the hood of my sweatshirt.